benolabs/Metro-Car-Park-App/README.md

 The app aims to save time and reduce stress for commuters by knowing exactly where to park before they set out on their journey.

 ### **Technology stack:**
-- **Javascript:** The backend of the application is built using a reliable webframework Express.js, leveraging Javascript libraries including Chart.js for visual graph data and Pug templating engine.
+- **Javascript:** The backend of the app is built using a reliable webframework Express.js, leveraging Javascript libraries including Chart.js for visual graph data and Pug templating engine.
 - **REST API:** The Car Park API from Transport Open Data (Transport for NSW), provides real time and historical occupancy of selected Park&Ride car parks.
 - **Traefik:** Traefik load balancer and reverse proxy
 - **Cloud Deployment:** Built and deployed to the Digital Ocean Cloud platform